Call for Artists Deadline Feb. 26 | JURIED EXHIBIT |

 Mar.
 1 - Apr.
 1. Our artists are inspired by this year's Port Townsend Library's Community Read book and author: My Old Man of the Mountain by Leif Whittaker.
-Our artists endeavor to show us what gives us courage to climb with grace, and a dash of humility.
+The book is a unique coming-of-age tale on the steep slopes of Everest that lights the imagination and fills an emotional human endeavor with universal meaning.
+Not everyone can climb mountains of rock and ice, but everyone is challenged by doubts and fears.
+Our artists endeavor to show us what gives us courage to climb with grace and a dash of humility.

 Thu.
 Mar.
 1 - 11:30 am - Exhibit opens

 Sat.
 Mar.
 3 - 5:30 - 8 pm - Reception with artists and Art Walk festivities

 Sun.
 Mar.
 4 - 1:00 pm - Art talk by Juror, Nathan Barnes.